 Applicants must have completed a bachelor's degree from a regionally-accredited institution recognized by the Council on Higher Education (CHEA).
-A minimum undergraduate cumulative grade point average of 2.700 is required for applicants seeking admission to the Master of Science in General Management, the Master of Science in Health Services Management, and the Master of Science in Education: Corporate and Community Education.
-Candidates for the Master of Science in Education: General Education and the Master of Science in Education: General Education and the Master of Science in Education: Literacy will be required to have a 3.0 cumulative GPA in their undergraduate coursework to be admitted to the program.
+A minimum undergraduate cumulative grade point average of 2.700 is required for applicants seeking admission to the Master of Science in General Management and the Master of Science in Health Services Management.
+Candidates for the Master of Science in Education: General Education and the Master of Science in Education: Literacy will be required to have a 3.0 cumulative GPA in their undergraduate coursework to be admitted to the program.